-The Top 7 Ways To Help Your Local Rescue Or Animal Shelter
+7 Ways to Help Your Local Animal Shelter

 During the holidays, it may be easy to get caught up in the hustle and bustle of the season.
 Let’s remember homeless pets waiting in shelters for their fur-ever homes.
 Along with volunteering your time at your local shelter, we wondered if there were other ways to help.
 We reached out to some of our favorite rescues and shelters for their ideas.